Fraud Blocker

 By: Barry E. Haimo, Esq.

-A Living Will is a document that enables you to choose your preference as to whether to be kept alive artificially on life support in the event that you are in a persistent vegetative stage, terminally ill or have an end-stage condition.
-Failing to execute this document may result in your family having to decide.
+Essentially, this document enables you to choose your preference as to whether you want to be kept alive artificially on life support in the event that you are in a persistent vegetative stage, terminally ill, or have an end-stage condition.
+If you fail to execute this document, it could result in your family having to make the decision — putting them in a tough spot and potentially going against what you would actually want.

 What’s the Difference Between a Health Care Surrogate and a Living Will?